-The editor will invite two reviewers who are familiar with the topic of the article.
-If the reviewers agree to review the article, the editor will send them the article via OJS.
-The review process is done by filling out the form provided by the journal, and the reviewers may provide important notes for the writer to improve the quality of the article.
-Furthermore, based on the recommendations of the reviewers, the editor will make a decision whether the article should be rejected, accepted with revisions (major or minor), or accepted without any revision.
-Each article reviewed within four to five weeks at the latest.
+The editor will invite two reviewers with relevant competencies to review the manuscript in accordance with each reviewer’s topic of expertise.
+The review process is done by completing the review form made available by MITRA.
+The reviewers can give important notes to the author(s) directly within the manuscript and/or in the review form, in order to improve the quality of the article.
+Next, depending on the recommendation of the reviewer, the editor will decide whether the article under consideration is rejected, accepted with revisions (major or minor), or accepted without any revisions whatsoever.
+Each article is reviewed within no more than two to four weeks.

 - Relevance to the expertise of the author(s)

 - Adherence to ethics requirements

 - Grammar, diction, spelling, and punctuation